emoacht/Monitorian/README.md

 | Set brightness of a specified monitor. | /set [Device Instance ID] [Brightness] |
 | Set brightness of all monitors.        | /set all [Brightness]                  |

+The device instance ID is an unique identifier given by the OS to each monitor.
+It must be enclosed in quotes.

 You can switch to contrast by inserting `contrast` after `/get` or `/set` (e.g. `/get contrast all`).

 If this app is called with `/get` or `/set`, it will return